ShahiW/Financial-Inclusion-Project/README.md

 ```

 To see the web app you have to first install streamlit and create a virtual environment.
 Then copy the files from the streamlit folder of this repo into your local streamlit folder.
-Run the python file to run the web app on localhost.
+Run the python file to run the web app on localhost. (`streamlit run Project-fi.py`)

 ## Usage